gap-system/ReleaseTools/README.md

     cd gh-pages && git push
     ```

-    Note that `release` will also do this for you if you call it with
+    Note that `release` will also do this for you if you omit the `--no-push`
-    the `--push` option.
+    option; once you are familiar with this tool, and confident everything
+    worked fine, you may want to always do it that way.

 That's it.
 You should now be able to see the new version on